JamesDLD/terraform/module/Az-Vm/README.md

 variable "Lbs" {
   default = [
     {
-      suffix_name = "demovm" #It must equals the Vm suffix_name
-      subnet_iteration   = "0"      #Id of the Subnet
-      static_ip   = "10.0.128.5"
+      id               = "1"   #Id of the load balancer use as a suffix of the load balancer name suffix_name = "demovm" #It must equals the Vm suffix_name subnet_iteration   = "0"      #Id of the Subnet static_ip   = "10.0.128.5"